fangz003/customer-search/README.md

 # Customer Search Application

-This project is a Spring Boot application that provides a RESTful API for searching customers by their first name.
+The backend of this project is a Spring Boot application that provides a Restful API for searching customers by their first name, last name or company.
 It uses PostgreSQL as the database and is containerized using Docker.
-The frontend is built with React to provide a user interface for searching customers.
+The frontend is built with React + Vite to provide a user interface for searching customers.

 ### Table of Content